-It is with great pleasure that I welcome you to Fiddlehead School of Arts & Sciences!
-We are looking forward to partnering with you as we collaborate, support, encourage and share in the responsibility of helping your child achieve in academic excellence.
+It is with great pleasure that I welcome you to Fiddlehead School of Arts & Sciences during a very special year and somewhat challenging times!
+We are looking forward to partnering with you as we collaborate, support, encourage and share in the responsibility of helping your child achieve academic excellence and REBUILD our Fiddlehead Community!
 We know that you want what is best for your child.
 It is our goal that your child will be excited to learn and grow with partnerships from school, families and community members that will lead to supporting the joy of lifelong learning!